 Hedgehogs are perhaps most internet-famous for how fantastically cute they look while they’re taking a bath, and the 5000 to 7000 “spines” that protrude from their backs and serve as a defence mechanism when they curl themselves into a ball.
 Commonly known as “quills”, these spines are what often lead people to believe that hedgehogs are somehow related to the porcupine, even though they’re really not.

 Much like that one prickly emo girl we all knew in high school, hedgehogs are also quite quirky.
 One of their most peculiar habits involves what people often refer to as “spit balls”.
-You see, because they live in burrows and they’re adapted to a nocturnal way of life, the hedgehog’s sight is not particularly great.
+You see, because they live in burrows and are adapted to a nocturnal way of life, the hedgehog’s sight is not particularly great.
 This makes them rely more on their sense of smell.
 So, whenever they become fascinated by a new object, they nibble and lick it to get its scent, and then spit out a ball of saliva onto their bodies for no particular reason whatsoever.
-This is called “self-anointing” and no one’s really sure as to why they do it.
+This is called “self-anointing” and no one’s really sure why they do it.

 “They’re very timid, but very fun animals,” says Abner Lickes, a biology student who helps run an exotic pet store in Guatemala City.
 “They are quite playful and very safe to have around.
 They don’t really need much either.”
 Mr. Lickes explained that hedgehogs eat mainly cat food.
 However, if you want to give them a treat, you can always give them mealworms.

 Hedgehogs can cost anywhere between Q.1600 and Q.1800 (212.30USD – 238.83USD), and they are very friendly with children.
 Mr. Lickes, however, suggested that one shouldn’t get a hedgehog for a child under 8, because they do need to be handled with certain care to avoid being hurt by their spines.
 So, consider a hedgehog!
 They’re great to have around!